-You can find more information in the PingFederate and PingAccess Support Data Collector knowledge base article.
+For more information, see the PingFederate and PingAccess Support Data Collector ☐ knowledge base article.

 As the tool collects data, it displays its progress and any errors it detects.
 When it finishes collecting data, the tool places the data in a .zip file in the current directory.
 The format of the file's name is support-data-ping-\$<hostname>-r-\$<timestamp>.zip.